leewtai/leewtai.github.io/courses/stat_computing/lectures/learning_r_intro.md

 - TODO: add lesson that incorporates scope / debugging

 #### What we won't cover
-What we haven't covered that you'll learn in other computing courses:
+What we won't cover that you should learn in other computing courses:
 - Data structure which is much deeper than the data types we've been discussing
-- Algorithms like recursion and sorting which will deepen your knowledge of computational complexity
+- Algorithms, recursion, sorting which will deepen your knowledge of computational complexity
 - Structuring code or a data pipeline
 - Working backwards from a list of specifications.
-- How to wrangle/analyze big data, i.e. where data can exist across multiple machines and files beyond just your computer.
+- How to wrangle/analyze big data, i.e. where data is stored across multiple machines beyond just your computer.
 - ... many many more

 {% include lib/mathjax.html %}